Economic Impact | Employment

 Loading

 Since the fires, full-time employment declined substantially.
-Before the disaster, over half of respondents were employed full-time, but that number has decreased to about 35-40%.
+Before the disaster, about 55% of respondents were employed full-time, but that number has decreased to about 35%.
 At the same time, part-time work (not by choice) and unemployment have more than doubled.
 This has persisted until now and holds across many industries.

 As expected, fire-impacted people working in the accommodation (hotels/lodging) and food services, recreation, and entertainment industries have been most affected.
-Only about 40-45% of the people who were employed in these industries before the fires still had full-time jobs in the tourism sector a year after the fires.
-Notably, we also see a decline in full-time employment in local services industries (including professional services and healthcare) and in trade and transportation industries.
+Only about 40-45% of the people who were employed in these industries before the fires still had full-time jobs in the tourism sector now.
+Notably, we have also seen a drop in full-time employment in local services industries (including professional services and healthcare) and in trade and transportation industries after the fires.
 This may be due to both the reduction in visitors and the displacement of locals.
 While they have yet to match pre-fire levels, full-time employment in the accommodation, local services, as well as trade and transportation industries have begun to recover since August 2024.
 In the case of the accommodation industry, the increase in full-time employment is accompanied by a reduction in part-time employment.
 Still, full-time employment in tourism services (food services, recreation etc.) remains substantially below pre-fire levels.

 In which industries do fire-impacted people work?